achorg/ach-gatsby-site/content/pages/conferences/mla-pages/digital-humanities-sessions/guide-humanities-computing-talks-2003-mla-convention.md

 - “Integrating WebCT Discussion Activities in a College-Level Elementary Chinese Course,” Youping Zhang, Rutgers University, New Brunswick
 - “Are CALL and SLA Theory Compatible?
 Evidence Supporting the Positive Role of Task-Based, Computer-Mediated Interaction in the ESL Classroom,” Bryan Smith, Texas Tech University

-</div><div><a name="session406">406</a>: The Crisis in Scholarly Publishing: Comparative Literature and Literatures in the Smaller-Market Foreign Languages
+<a name="session406">406</a>: The Crisis in Scholarly Publishing: Comparative Literature and Literatures in the Smaller-Market Foreign Languages
 ------------------------------------------------------------------------------------------------------------------------------------------------

 Sunday, 28 December 2003, 7:15 to 8:30 p.m., Solana, San Diego Marriott